 In low light

-Magnification at a close distance is particularly useful for studying birds up close.
-It can be quite helpful being able to observe distinctive stripes, spots, eye color and color patterns.
+Magnification at a close distance is beneficial for studying birds up close.
+It can be especially helpful to observe distinctive stripes, spots, eye color, and color patterns.
 It’s also handy when trying to identify insects and butterflies.

-Normal minimum focus distance depends upon the manufacturer and the design of the binocular, but anything around 6 feet is considered acceptable.
-Therefore, if you want to see fine details up close that are not easily visible to the naked eye, check out the minimum focus distance.
+Normal minimum focus distance depends upon the manufacturer and the binocular design, but anything around 6 feet is considered acceptable.
+Therefore, check the minimum focus distance if you want to see fine details up close that are not easily visible to the naked eye.

-Over half of Americans wear eyeglasses; if you’re one of them, then knowing the binocular’s eye relief is essential.
+Over half of Americans wear eyeglasses; if you’re one of them, then knowing the binoculars eye relief is essential.
 Eye relief refers to how far back your eye can be from the ocular eyepiece and still see the whole image without vignetting.
-Vignetting is a decrease of an image’s brightness around the outer edge compared to the image center.
+Vignetting decreases an image’s brightness around the outer edge compared to the image center.

 Vignetting happens when your eyeglasses keep the binoculars’ eyepiece too far from your eyes.
 Older binoculars compensated for that distance with eyecups that folded back.
 However, most binoculars today have eyecups that adjust up and down by turning, allowing you to dial-in the correct distance.

-The recommended minimum amount of binocular eye relief when wearing eyeglasses is 14 to 15mm more is better even up to 20mm.
+The recommended minimum amount of binocular eye relief when wearing eyeglasses is 14 to 15mm more is better, even up to 20mm.
 Look through the manufacturer’s specifications to find the eye relief information.
-Also, depending on your prescription, you may be able to use binoculars without eyeglasses by fine-tuning the dioptric adjustment on the binocular.
+Also, depending on your prescription, you may be able to use binoculars without eyeglasses by fine-tuning the dioptric adjustment on the binoculars.

-If you wear contact lenses or you don’t need to wear eyeglasses, then you can achieve the correct eye relief distance by having the eyecups extended fully.
+If you wear contact lenses or don’t need eyeglasses, you can achieve the correct eye relief distance by fully extending the eyecups.

 The interpupillary distance is the spacing between the centers of the pupils of both eyes in millimeters; this space varies from person to person.
 The average adult interpupillary distance is usually between 54-74mm and between 43-58mm for children.

-When looking through the eyepieces, if you see two images, vignetting or an incomplete image, you need to adjust the interpupillary distance.
-Almost all modern binoculars have some sort of hinge system that’s adjustable to your eye width.
+When looking through the eyepieces, you need to adjust the interpupillary distance if you see two images, vignetting, or an incomplete image.
+Almost all modern binoculars have some hinge system that’s adjustable to your eye width.

 The goal is to center the binocular eyepieces with the center of your pupils.
 To do this, hold the binoculars as you would with both hands in a normal viewing position.
 Then focus on a mid-range object and move the two binocular halves closer together or farther apart.
 The interpupillary distance is adequately adjusted when you see a single circle of light with no distortions.

-To achieve a sharp, clear image, the proper focus of the binocular is necessary.
+The proper focus of the binoculars is necessary to achieve a sharp, clear image.
 The diopter adjustment is part of that process.
 Most people’s eyes have variations between them.
-For individuals with good vision, that difference may not be noticeable, but when using binoculars, it may be very discernible.
+That difference may not be noticeable for individuals with good vision, but it may be very discernible when using binoculars.

 There are three primary kinds of focusing systems.

-Constant focus binoculars depend on your eye’s ability to focus clearly at different distances.
-If you need eyeglasses or contact lenses, it’s essential to wear them when using the binocular.
+Constant-focus binoculars depend on your eye’s ability to focus clearly at different distances.
+If you need eyeglasses or contact lenses, it’s essential to wear them when using these binoculars.

-Independent focus binoculars don’t have a center focus wheel.
-They have a diopter adjustment on each eyepiece that allows each side of the binocular to focus independently from each other.
+Independent-focus binoculars don’t have a center focus wheel.
+Instead, they have a diopter adjustment on each eyepiece that allows each side of the binocular to focus independently from the other.

-Center focus binoculars have a center focus wheel when turned adjusts both sides of the binocular together.
+Center-focus binoculars have a center-focus wheel when turned, adjusts both sides of the binoculars together.
 A diopter adjustment is usually on the right eyepiece allowing further adjustment.

 Slowly adjust the center focus wheel until the object on the left side is in sharp focus.
 Once that’s accomplished, leave the focus wheel in that position until you finish the next step.

-Next, cover the left objective lens with your hand, again if you can’t adjust the setting with one hand, then just shut your left eye.
-Slowly adjust the diopter ring until the object on the right side is in sharp focus.
+Next, cover the left objective lens with your hand; if you can’t adjust the setting with one hand, just shut your left eye.
+Then, slowly adjust the diopter ring until the object on the right side is in sharp focus.

-Both sides are now in focus and the object should be in sharp focus with both eyes.
+Both sides are now focused, and the object should be in sharp focus with both eyes.
 Now you can focus at different distances by adjusting the center focus wheel.
-No further adjustment is necessary unless your eyes change or someone else uses the binocular.
-If the diopter is on the left side, just reverse the process.
+No further adjustment is necessary unless your eyes change or someone else uses the binoculars.
+If the diopter is on the left side, reverse the process.

 The adjustment of independent focus binoculars is similar to the procedure listed above.

 Start by setting the interpupillary distance and diopter setting.
 Then select a stationary object.
-Shut your left eye and rotate the right eyepiece/diopter until the object is in sharp focus.
+Next, shut your left eye and rotate the right eyepiece/diopter until the object is in sharp focus.

 Shut your right eye and rotate the left eyepiece/diopter until the object is in sharp focus.
-Both sides are now in focus and the object should be in sharp focus with both eyes.
-You’ll need to repeat the steps to focus on other things or if someone else uses the binocular.
+Both sides are now focused, and the object should be in sharp focus with both eyes.
+You’ll need to repeat the steps to focus on other things or if someone else uses the binoculars.

 - Waterproof: impervious to water.

 Binoculars specified as weather-resistant are not fully waterproof.
-They can endure short exposures to moisture but not any prolonged use in wet conditions.
+They can endure short moisture exposure but not prolonged use in wet conditions.
 If submerged in water, considerable damage can occur.

 Binoculars specified as waterproof have O-ring seals that provide a barrier that prevents water and air from entering the interior.
-The seals also help keep those annoying dust and debris particles that collect on the lens to a minimum.
+The seals also help keep those annoying dust and debris particles out that collect on the lens.

 As the definition states above, waterproof is to be impervious to water.
 Read the manufacturer’s specifications to understand what waterproof means on that model.
 I looked at several binocular models that said waterproof in the description, but with a little more reading, I found “not for underwater use.”

-However, that doesn’t mean that they couldn’t withstand water submersion for a short period.
-It seems reasonable that any quality binocular fitted with O-ring seals should give reliable performance in all environmental conditions.
+However, that doesn’t mean they couldn’t withstand water submersion for a short period.
+It seems reasonable that any quality binoculars fitted with O-ring seals should give reliable performance in all environmental conditions.

-While the vast majority of us won’t be using binoculars underwater, some binoculars are fully waterproof.
+While most of us won’t use binoculars underwater, some are fully waterproof.
 You can submerge them for an extended period and at a greater depth.
-Most of them will float and when you’re around water, that’s a good thing, as accidents do tend to happen.
+Most of them will float, and when you’re around water, that’s a good thing, as accidents do tend to happen.

 With fog-proof binoculars, the manufacturer removes the air and replaces it with a gas, usually nitrogen or argon.
 The binocular is then fully sealed to keep the gas contained within.
 Therefore, most fog-proof binoculars are also waterproof.